ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 We suggest you read this page along with the `Ansible Changelog for 2.10 <https://github.com/ansible-community/ansible-build-data/blob/main/2.10/CHANGELOG-v2.10.rst>`_ to understand what updates you may need to make.

-Since 2.10, ansible consists of two parts:
+Since 2.10, Ansible consists of two parts:

-* ansible-base, which are the ansible command line tools with a very small selection of plugins and modules, and
+* ansible-base, which includes the command line tools with a small selection of plugins and modules, and
 * a `set of collections <https://github.com/ansible-community/ansible-build-data/blob/main/2.10/ansible.in>`_.

 The :ref:`porting_2.10_guide_base` is included in this porting guide.
 The complete list of porting guides can be found at :ref:`porting guides <porting_guides>`.